UniversalDependencies/docs/_pal/index.md

 ## Tokenization and Word Segmentation

 - We have separated words by space.
 In the manuscripts depending on a scribe's preferences, words are separated by space, are directly adjacent, written together, or ligatures of a single word are separated by space (i.e. one word can look like many).
 - Punctuation exists in Pahlavi texts with divergent use: for highlighting, for indicating a semantic unit, a change of language, or it can be a reading device.
-We have annotated punctuation as an independent token (represented by ",") unless it appears inside a word (represented by ";" following the given word).
+We have annotated punctuation as an independent token (represented by "," unless it appears inside a word, then represented by ";" following the given word).
 It is related to its nearest suitable head unless it clearly marks the end of the sentence, in case of which it depends on the root.
 - Compounds are annotated as one word.

----
-**Instruction**: Describe the general rules for delimiting words (for example, based on whitespace and punctuation) and exceptions to these rules.
-Specify whether words with spaces and/or multiword tokens occur.
-Include links to further language-specific documentation if available.

----

 ## Morphology